basecamp/bcx-api/sections/topics.md

 ------------------------

 * `PUT /projects/1/topics/1/archive.json` will archive the specified topic.
-* `PUT /projects/1/topics/1/activate.json` will activate the specified topic.
+* `PUT /projects/1/topics/1/activate.json` will activate (reopen) the specified topic.

 No request body is necessary.
 In response, expect: